-Anyone you know in Denver who is dealing with an AUD — or anyone from a family with an alcoholic parent or loved one — will tell you that alcoholism is a disorder with effects that spread through a person’s family, work-life, and social life.
+Anyone you know in the Denver area who is dealing with an AUD — or anyone from a family with an alcoholic parent or loved one — will tell you that alcoholism is a disorder with effects that spread through a person’s family, work-life, and social life.
 The person suffering from alcoholism may struggle with constant cravings for alcohol and physical and mental dependence symptoms.

-The Impact of Alcohol Addiction
+The Impact of Alcoholism